PjgZSK/learn/opengl/helloTriangle.md

 * vertex shader :
     vertex shader takes as input a single vertex
     the main purpose of the vertex shader is to transform 3d coordinates into different 3d coordinates and
-    us to do some basic processing on the vertex attributes.
+    allow us to do some basic processing on the vertex attributes.
 * geometry shader :
     the output of the vertex shader stage is optionally passed to the geometry shader.
     the geometry shader takes as input a collection of vertices that form a primitives and